Use cursor to rotate image. Use shift to zoom in, control to zoom out.

 A Second Look

-n 1806, with George Drouillard, Joe Field, and Reubin Field, Meriwether Lewis made a second excursion up the Marias, this time on horseback.
-The four men reached the northernmost point of the Expedition's exploration on July 22, camping on the south side of today's Cut Bank Creek about twelve miles northeast of present Browning, and six miles north of U.S. Highway2.
-They had "arrived at a clump of large cottonwood trees in a beautifull and extensive bottom of the river about 10 miles below the foot of the rocky mountains where this river enters them."
+In 1806, with George Drouillard, Joe Field, and Reubin Field, Meriwether Lewis made a second excursion up the Marias, this time on horseback.
+The four men reached the northernmost point of the Expedition's exploration on July 22, camping on the south side of today's Cut Bank Creek about twelve miles northeast of present Browning, and six miles north of U.S.

 In this view, taken from atop the adjacent buffalo-jump, the general vicinity of their supposed campsite is marked by the fenced-in sign near the cottonwood trees below.
 This is the highest bluff on Cut Bank Creek.
 By the way, those cannot be the same cottonwoods Lewis mentioned, since the species has a life expectancy of only 40 to 80 years.